meiriko/HomeFace/project_posts/2014-02-20-Lets-HomeFace.md

 (and, again, many many others)

-HBJ brought up the fact that she is fascinated by facades of homes, the Golden Ratio, and the fact that there is a great resemblance between the naive home we draw as kids and the human face, mouth as the door, eyes as the windows and our face's contour as the walls and roof, and so our journey, our adventure, begins.
+HLB brought up the fact that she is fascinated by facades of homes, the Golden Ratio, and the fact that there is a great resemblance between the naive home we draw as kids and the human face, mouth as the door, eyes as the windows and our face's contour as the walls and roof, and so our journey, our adventure, begins.

 Following the meeting, it appears that:
 1. We need to find a feature extraction library